Convex-Dev/convex-web/src/main/resources/markdown/glossary.md

 An Account is a record of identification and ownership within Convex.
 Accounts may be either:

 * **User Accounts**: Accounts that are controlled by external users, where access is controlled by digital signatures on transactions.
-* **Actor Accounts**: Accounts that are managed by an autonomous Actor, where behavior is 100% deterministic according the associated CVM code.
+* **Actor Accounts**: Accounts that are managed by an autonomous Actor, where behavior is 100% deterministic according to the associated CVM code.

 ## Account Key